EEHZYDHAVE/eehzydex/README.md

 # eehzydex
-Working with Python basics for Data Sciencw
+Working with Python basics for Data Science